elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 Choose a name and description for the new volume.
 > **Beware:** Volume Size has to be at minimum the size of the backup.
-The Volume also has to be in the same Availability-zone as the instance it will be attached too.
+The Volume also has to be in the same Availability Zone as the instance it will be attached too.

 ![Status-create-volume](/img/openstack-iaas/guides/ops_backup-restore-5.png)